LambdaHack/LambdaHack/README.md

 engine library.
 This will help us exchange ideas and share improvements to the common codebase.
-Alternatively, you can already start the development in separation by cloning and rewriting Allure of the Stars[10] or any other pure game content package and mix and merge with the example LambdaHack game rules at will.
+Alternatively, you can already start the development in separation by cloning and rewriting Allure of the Stars[10] and mix and merge with the example LambdaHack game rules at will.
 Note that the LambdaHack sample game derives from the Hack/Nethack visual and narrative tradition[9], while Allure of the Stars uses the more free-form Moria/Angband style (it also uses the `AGPL` license, and `BSD3 + AGPL = AGPL`, so make sure you want to liberate your code and content to such an extent).

+When creating a new game based on Lambdahack I've found it useful to place completely new content at the end of the content files to distinguish from merely modified original LambdaHack content and thus help merging with new releases.
+Removal of LambdaHack content merges reasonably well, so there are no special considerations.
+When modifying individual content items, it makes sense to keep their Haskell identifier names and change only in-game names and possibly frequency group names.

 Installation from binary archives